 Take some time to think through the areas of your life that are causing the most burnout, and identify where your natural boundaries have already been broken.
 Let’s go with the example of being burnout out at work.
 You might write things down like, “my boss frequently emails me at 10 pm….oh…and then I respond to them.”
 There are two pieces here.
 One is talking with your boss about after-hours expectations.
 I totally understand that this could be an intimidating conversation.
 While some bosses are total workaholics with unreasonable expectations, others might be struggling with their own boundaries and appreciate the reminder.
 The other piece is recognizing that if you’re consistently answering those late-night emails, you’re breaking your own boundary!
 As you continue to think through what bothers you or is causing more stress, write down ways that you can change the pattern.
 Here, it's necessary that we give ourselves the gift of accountability.

 If you’re looking for support with burnout or setting better boundaries at work the psychologists at North Berkeley Counseling are here to support you.
-We see clients in our office in Berkeley, California, as well as online throughout California, Florida, Virginia, and Hawaii.
+We offer in person therapy in Berkeley, California, as well as online throughout California, Florida, Virginia, and Hawaii.
 Book your first session today!